gongminmin/ImpulseDrive/README.md

 ## Directories

 * Circuit folder is the electric design of the system.
 The files can be open by [KiCad](https://kicad-pcb.org/)
+* 3DModel folder is the 3D model design of some components.
+It's in [Blender](https://www.blender.org/) format.
 * Doc folder contians some documents

 ## License